 - Have increased confidence to reach out to professionals, ask for advice, and build connections

 Courses That Welcome Ph.D.
 Students

-We assembled a short list of participant, alumni, and faculty recommended business, entrepreneurial, policy, and communication courses that specifically welcome Ph.D. students from all disciplines.
+We assembled a shortlist of participant, alumni, and faculty recommended business, leadership, management, entrepreneurial, policy, and communication courses that specifically welcome Ph.D. students from all disciplines.
 Postdocs may contact the instructor.
 If you have other suggestions that have been helpful for your career development or that have helped you develop your entrepreneurial mindset, let us know and we can add them here.
 By looking at the instructors you can identify additional courses that may be of interest in a given semester.
 The course links are for information only; please search the course roster for current availability.

 Business and Management